kestra-io/docs/content/docs/12.migrations/subflow_outputs.md

 ## Improved subflow outputs in Kestra 0.15.0

 ### Why the change?
 Kestra 0.15.0 introduced a concept of flow-level `outputs` to make it easier to pass data between flows.
 Until now, the parent flow had to know the internals of the subflow to access its outputs.
-This behavior was not ideal, as it made the parent flow dependent on the subflow's implementation, which can change over time, potentially breaking the parent flow.
-Also, it exposes all outputs from child flows (producers) to all parent flows (consumers), which may not always be desirable.
+This introduced a **tight coupling** as the parent flow was **dependent on the subflow's internal logic**, which can change over time, potentially breaking the parent flow.
+Also, it was **exposing all outputs** from child flows (producers) to all parent flows (consumers), which is not always desirable.
 Often you don't want to expose all outputs of a subflow to the parent flow.

 ### Benefits of the new subflow outputs
 Now, you have **more control** over what subflow outputs do you want to expose to other flows.
 The parent flow does not need to know the internals of the child flow — it can simply access the subflow outputs by key.
 This **more decoupled** approach means that the parent flow is less dependent on the subflow, and **the subflow can change its implementation without breaking the parent flow**.